SecurePay Overall Rating

 Since Calpian owns SecurePay, the company essentially “double dips” by first charging the transaction fees for the Calpian merchant account.
 Then SecurePay tacks on an additional 0.25% for “Qualified” transactions or 1% for “Mid-Qualified” and “Non-Qualified” transactions (the most common type of transactions), plus an additional $0.25 per transaction.
 This means that merchants processing with Calpian Commerce through the SecurePay payment gateways could be paying upwards of 4%-5% per transaction, which is extremely high.
 It’s unclear if the additional monthly fees are a combination of Pipeline Data’s and SecurePay’s fees, or if merchants will experience different monthly fees from both companies.

-The SecurePay BBB report shows a total of seven complaints filed within the last 36 months.
-Of the total, four are regarding billing and collection, two with advertising and sales, and one with problems with products or services.
-Two of the complaints were not resolved to the merchants’ satisfaction.
-Although seven complaints in three years is not an alarming figure, the very low scores for SecurePay’s parent companies and the relatively recent addition of a BBB grade for SecurePay compel us to adjust the BBB’s rating to a “C.” To better understand why we adjust BBB ratings, please see our Rating Criteria.
+The SecurePay BBB report currently shows a total of zero complaints filed within the last 36 months, which is down from seven complaints as of our last update.
+It seems unlikely that these complaints have all become outdated in the intervening months, so it’s possible that the complaints were moved to the profiles of SecurePay’s partner companies.
+Although seven complaints in three years is not an alarming figure, the very low scores for SecurePay’s parent companies and the relatively recent addition of a BBB grade for SecurePay compelled us at that time to adjust the BBB’s rating to a “C.” Given the current circumstances, we have elected to keep this rating for the time being.
+To better understand why we adjust BBB ratings, please see our Rating Criteria.

 SecurePay appears to be primarily a payment gateway used by Calpian Commerce and its affiliates.
 The reviews of the service are mixed; however, the reviews of its parent company are poor.
 Merchants would be wise to read and understand all service agreements before signing.